 I try not to get offended when I piss off a ghost during an investigation and they give me a verbal lashing via EVP.
 I am there as a psychic reported, to write a story.
 Some ghosts seem to be OK with the publicity and their stories being told, others want privacy, and they may create a disturbance either audible or physically to send that message.
 However, too many people seem to take ghostly manifestations like this very personally.
 Don’t get me wrong, there are strong personal encounters between the living and the dead, and I am not knocking anyone for becoming frightened in certain situations, but not every haunting is a personal affront.

 Most of these visitations seem like dreams.
 When we dream, there is a suspension of disbelief and the lack of realization that we are speaking to a dead person vs. a living one.
 Ghosts and even spirits of loved ones from Heaven communicate with us in our dreams.
 It is just easier than trying to do it face-to-face in the light of day.
 It could also be the only way they can communicate.
 Psychic communication is mind-to-mind, not face-to-face.
 Ghosts don’t have the physical bodied to create audible sounds, therefore to communicate they think what they need to say.
 Those with natural intuitive ability can be unwilling receivers to ghostly transmissions.
 I want to emphasis once again, that most ghosts are not trying to frighten a person during a communication.
 They are trying to have a normal conversation.
 They just happen to be dead, and that can be a problem for the easily frightened.

 At the Emlen Physick Estate in Cape May, I do a séance event each October.
-Twenty-five people get to join me at the old mansion and follow me room to room and hear my psychic impressions.
+About twenty-five people get to join me at the old mansion and follow me room to room and hear my psychic impressions.
 During the event I also try to help those with intuitive abilities explore their own gifts.
 I find a few people on each tour are true receivers, but don;t know how to tune in the stations to understand the messages more clearly.
-The Séance at the Physick Estate finishes with a séance in the parlor, where I attempt to communicate with these energies.
+The Séance at the Physick Estate finishes with a gathering in the parlor, where I attempt to communicate with these energies.
 Some years, the house has been extremely active with noises and ghostly sounds, other years it is quiet as a graveyard.
 Just because it is the week before Halloween does not mean the ghosts want to come out and play.
 One could have just as strong an experience in that old house in April or July as in October.
 Ghosts do not only haunt during Halloween season.
 They exist, and can be active, all year around.
 It’s the living that seem to love to go hunting for ghosts exclusively in October.

-For fans of the paranormal, Halloween without ghosts would be like Thanksgiving without Turkey.
+For fans of the paranormal, Halloween without ghosts would be like Thanksgiving without turkey.
 Luckily, places like Cape May have plenty of ghosts to spare, and your chances of having an encounter at America’s oldest seaside resort are quite good.
 If you really want to experience something paranormal, try Cape May in the off season.
 They call it the dead of winter for a reason.

-Should you be lucky enough to have a ghostly experience of your own, remember these two things: Ghosts are really not trying to “haunt.”
-They are clinging to some part of their previous existence.
+Should you be lucky enough to have a paranormal experience of your own, try to remember two things: Ghosts are really not trying to haunt; they are clinging to some part of their previous existence.
 You just happen to be in their way.
 Second, it’s not always about you (or me).
 Most hauntings have nothing to do with the people experiencing them.
 As human beings, we seem to make an art out of taking everything personally, even ghosts.
 Maybe we just watch too much reality TV.